This $10 Argentine red is ready to mingle with steak or burgers

 Here’s a wine I recommend decanting, or maybe even opening on Thursday to drink on Saturday.
 I liked it immediately, but it was only on the second or third evening that I decided it deserved three stars, my highest rating.
 An initial hint of green herbaceousness transformed into violets and wild herbs that suggest the garrigue flavors of southern France.
 There’s also a hint of wood smoke, as if a distant fire beckons you home for dinner.
 This is not a profound wine — it will not change your life — but it is an honest one and can carry a good conversation with your palate and your imagination.
 ABV: 13.5 percent.

 Imported and distributed by Bacchus: Available in the District at Chevy Chase Wine & Spirits, Rodman’s.
-Available in Maryland at Fairwood Cafe Wine & Spirits in Bowie; Rodman’s (White Flint); Roland’s in Chesapeake Beach; West-O Bottle Shop in Ocean City; Wine Works in Baltimore.
+Available in Maryland at Fairwood Cafe Wine & Spirits in Bowie, Rodman’s in White Flint, Roland’s in Chesapeake Beach, West-O Bottle Shop in Ocean City, Wine Works in Baltimore.

 Couly-Dutheil Les Gravières Chinon 2018